Kuechenzwiebel/HG-Git-Tool/README.md

 There is a makefile included.
 It is using g++, you might have to change it for you system.
 When working on a Unix-like system you can also enter 'sudo make install' to add the tool to you command line, you can then call it anywhere with 'HG-Git-Tool "Commit message"'.
 Use 'make clean' to remove the executables.
-Currently it's impossible for the makefile to remove the executable in the /usr/local/bin so you have to remove it by yourself.

 Fun fact: this repository was pushed by the code provided.